 TWEEDS is the workshop in environmental economics and/or data science.

-Our second annual meeting will be in Eugene, OR; 07–08 October 2022.
+Our fifth (almost) annual meeting will be in Portland, OR; 25–26 April 2025.

 During these two days, workshop participants will hear from experts in data-science methods and tools—machine learning, remote sensing, natural language processing, cloud computing, geospatial data analysis—and applied environmental economics—including climate change, energy policy, environmental justice, transportation, and the interchange between air/water quality and health.